Thank you for sending your enquiry! One of our team members will contact you shortly.

 Macros and Design Notebook

-- Introduction to SolidWorks macros for automating repetitive tasks in a government context
+- Introduction to SolidWorks macros for automating repetitive tasks in government applications

-- Creating custom tools, menus, and macros to enhance productivity for government workflows
+- Creating custom tools, menus, and macros to enhance productivity for government use

-- Utilizing the design notebook for government documentation
+- Utilizing the design notebook to document and manage project data

-- Integrating macros and the design notebook for enhanced project management for government
+- Integrating macros and the design notebook to improve project management and documentation

 Summary and Next Steps